 - Assess the possibilities for working with medical examiners to improve the accuracy and timeliness of suicide reporting.

 - Contact at least one regional medical examiner or coroner each year regarding the importance of accurate and timely reporting.

 B. Support the establishment of local task forces that use vital records data to develop targeted prevention efforts.

-C. Advocate for Tennessee’s inclusion in the National Violent Death Reporting System.
+C. Advocate for the enhancement and expansion of the Tennessee Violent Death Reporting System.

-A. Encourage Tennessee colleges, universities, hospitals, and clinics to intensify research related to suicide, including cultural-specific risk factors, interventions, and protective factors, and to present their results at regional, state, and national conferences, as well as publish such results.
+A. Encourage Tennessee colleges, universities, mental health providers, hospitals, and clinics to intensify research related to suicide, including cultural-specific risk factors, interventions, and protective factors, and to present their results at regional, state, and national conferences, as well as publish such results.

 B. Encourage and promote evaluations of suicide prevention programs in Tennessee, both those originating within TSPN and those of other agencies.